 It is evident from the study that tribal youth in Dindori district of Madhya Pradesh, India were involved in a number of agricultural income generating activities.
 The study established linearism between involvement in agricultural income generating activities and socio-personal, socio-economic, psychological and communicational characteristics of respondents.
 Factors such as marital status, respondents education, family occupation, family size, family type, experience of farming, social participation, size of land holding, family income, rural life preference, conservatism-liberalism, urban contact and mass media exposure of tribal youth.
 The study concludes that the main factors of livelihood pattern among tribal youth in Dindori district of Madhya Pradesh are; marital status, educational attainment, economic motivation, conservatism-liberalism, mass media exposure and reasons for educational and vocational training.
-There-fore development agencies, in both the public and private sectors, who are working on issues concerning tribal youth in the study area, should give proper emphasis to the selected variables of the present study before launching any new program relating to their development through agricultural income generating activities.
+There-fore development agencies, in both the public and private sectors, who are working on issues concerning tribal youth in the study area, should give proper emphasis to the selected variables of the present study before launching any new program relating to their development through agricultural income Comment [L6]: Please compare wih other references to justify whether your result study is congruence or not and give more discussion especially for independent variable that resulted significant finding in your study. generating activities.
 Skill development of tribal youth through intensive training and utilization of this skilled manpower in different agricultural income generating activities is also advocated.